 Conventional psychology says that responses are selected by their consequences.
 This task shows that when you control you are selecting the consequences of your responses (bar presses).

 The consequences that are supposed to be selecting responses are called reinforcements .
 A reinforcement is something (like money) that increases the probability of the response that produces it.
-In this study reinforcement is movement of the bug relative to the target: movement away from the target is strongest reinforcement because it results in the largest increase in the probability of the response (bar press) that produces it and movement toward the target is the weakest reinforcement because it results in no increase in the probability of the response that produced it.
+In this study reinforcement is movement of the bug relative to the target: movement toward the target after a response is strongest reinforcement because it results in the largest increase in the probability of the response (bar press) that produces it and movement away from the target after a response is the weakest reinforcement because it results in no increase in the probability of the response that produced it.

 In this task the reinforcing consequences of bar pressing are random: the consequence of any bar press is as likely to be a strong as a weak reinforcement.
 If your responses were selected by their consequences then your bar pressing would be random and the bug would wander around the screen hitting the target only by accident.
 The behavior of the bug that is being moved by responses that are selected by their consequences can be seen by pressing the "Reinforcement" button.